Governor issues 'stay at home' order

 “This is a deadly public health crisis,” Hogan said during a morning press conference.
 “We are no longer asking or suggesting that Marylanders stay home, we are directing them to do so.”

 As of 10 a.m.
-Monday, the Maryland Department of Health had confirmed 1,413 cases of COVID-19 statewide, 33 of those in Charles County, 294 in Prince George's, 12 in Calvert and nine in St. Mary's.
-The number of deaths attributed to the viral infection stood at 15 statewide.
+Wednesday, the Maryland Department of Health had confirmed 1,985 cases of COVID-19 statewide, 403 of those in Prince George’s County, 56 in Charles, 18 in Calvert and 19 in St. Mary’s.
+The number of deaths attributed to the viral infection stood at 31 statewide.

 Hogan said that despite the danger of the COVID-19 pandemic, many individuals were choosing to ignore the executive orders that had been issued closing most businesses and limiting gatherings to less than 10 people.